d1mnewz/interviews/README.md

 * What is an ubiquitous language?
 Why is that important?
 * Command & Event - differences between them
 * Immutability - what is that?
 Should commands or events be immutable?
 * What is saga?
-Come up with real world example to explain sagas.
+Come up with the real-world example to explain sagas.
 * What is event sourcing?
 * What is snapshotting in terms of event sourcing?
 * What is a projection?